sobamask22/DeliverySchedule-Power-BI/README.md

 - Improve planning, purchasing decisions, and overall operational efficiency

+## Data Preparation and Modelling
+I collected the dataset myself, which allowed me to define and structure the data from the start.
+I added necessary fields to the main table and created separate sheets & tables for key attributes such as Product, Category, and Supplier.
+This approach enforced adding a value to the cell and eliminated the possibility of null values in those critical columns.

+While some fields like Order ID and Notes contained missing values, their relevance wasn’t exaggerated because they weren’t going to be analysed.

+For data modelling, I used Python scripts in Visual Studio Code to automate the extraction of unique values and generate unique tables.
+This ensured a clean structure suitable for analysis in Power BI.

+I selected Power BI as the primary analytics tool due to its seamless integration with our existing Microsoft 365 environment and its cost effectiveness.
+Given the department’s budget constraints and reluctance to invest in additional software, Power BI was the most practical choice.
+It offered robust visualization capabilities at no extra cost.

 ## Executive Summary:
 ### Overview Page
 This report visualizes key metrics to support strategic decision making across operations.
 During the summer period, a dip in company sales led to reduced warehouse orders.
 As demand rebounded, franchisees responded with increased order volumes, driving a corresponding rise in purchase activity to replenish stock levels and restore operational momentum.